 The Fargo movie Woodchipper sits just inside the Visitors Center off I-94 in Fargo, ND, ready and waiting for a photo op.
-Stop inside and chat with the friendly travel ambassadors who will give you a trapper hat (those winter hats with ear flaps that are worn in the movie) and take your picture as you pretend to push a fake leg into the Fargo “chipper”.
+Take your picture as you pretend to push a fake leg into the Fargo “chipper”.

 You’ll leave with great photos and memories of Fargo… the place and the movie!

 Beyond getting a picture with the Woodchipper from Fargo – which is signed by the Coen brothers – you can also see other memorabilia from the movie, including a signed copy of the original script.

 The Woodchipper tops the list of free things to do in Fargo, but while you’re at the Visitors Center you can also see a painted bison statue, stroll around the Celebrity Walk of Fame, and purchase any Fargo (place or movie!) souvenirs from the gift shop.

 Oh, and before you arrive, you can practice your Fargo accent using these tips.

 Please check the Visitors Center Page for the most current hours.

 The Fargo-Moorhead Visitors Center is dog-friendly, so feel free to bring your pup for a picture.

 • None of the movie FARGO was actually filmed in Fargo, ND.